 UR-CEBE Impact

 The University of Rwanda – Centre of Excellence in Biomedical Engineering and eHealth (UR-CEBE) delivers measurable impact through innovation, research excellence, and community engagement.
 CEBE graduates, staff, and institutional programs continuously transform healthcare challenges into sustainable technological solutions.
-CEBE achieved major successes in human capital development (HCD), infrastructure, and research & innovation.
+CEBE has achieved major successes in Human Capital Development (HCD), Infrastructure, and Research & Innovation.

-In Infrastriucture develpment; a seven-story, state-of-the-art CEBE building was constructed at Kigali Innovation City, equipped with advanced laboratories and facilities for 824 users.
+In Infrastructure Development, a seven-story, state-of-the-art CEBE building was constructed at Kigali Innovation City, equipped with advanced laboratories and facilities for 824 users.

-In HCD, as of the year 2025, a total of more than 620 professionals from the three main thematic areas of CEBE; the Biomedical engineering, eHealth (Health informatics), Rehabilitation and Mobility Sciences; were trained through Advanced Professional Courses (APCs), Masters of Science (MSc), PhD, and postdoc programs.
-Most graduates (about 84%) are serving in Rwanda’s healthcare and academic sectors.
+In HCD, as of 2025, more than 620 professionals from the three main thematic areas — Biomedical Engineering, eHealth (Health Informatics), and Rehabilitation & Mobility Sciences — were trained through Advanced Professional Courses (APCs), MSc, PhD, and Postdoc programmes.
+About 84% of graduates are serving in Rwanda's healthcare and academic sectors.

-Research development and innovations; Innovative solutions included digital health, eg the use of smartphone-based diabetes self-management tools, inclusion APP platforms, rehabilitation technologies, Research training in data science for health, and many others, for strengthening Rwanda’s healthcare and innovation ecosystem.
+In Research & Innovation, solutions include smartphone-based diabetes self-management tools, inclusion app platforms, rehabilitation technologies, and data science training for health — all strengthening Rwanda's healthcare and innovation ecosystem.

 Impact Highlights